HL7/cql/input/pages/09-b-cqlreference.md

 *Description:*

 The <span class="kw">on or before</span> operator for Date-, DateTime-, or Time-based intervals is a synonym for the <span class="kw">same or before</span> operator and is supported to enable natural phrasing.
-See the description of the <<same-or-before-2,Same Or Before (Intervals)>> operator.
+See the description of the [Same Or Before (Intervals)](#same-or-before-2) operator.

 Note that this operator can be invoked using either the <span class="kw">on or before</span> or the <span class="kw">before or on</span> syntax.